#6 Most Cited1,600+ citations/year

 Electrical violations on construction sites are often the result of temporary wiring conditions that persist longer than intended.
 Damaged extension cords and missing GFCI protection are the most frequently cited conditions because they are immediately visible during a walkaround:

-• No assured equipment grounding conductor program in place
+• No assured equipment grounding conductor program documentation

-• Temporary wiring not removed after project phase completion
+• Temporary wiring left in place beyond project completion

 Penalty Exposure